 It’s been 25 years since Congress passed comprehensive gun control legislation.
 And in 2017, gun deaths reached the highest they’ve been in decades.
 A string of mass shootings in recent years (see: Las Vegas, Orlando, Charleston, El Paso, Dayton, Parkland) have amplified the issue for American voters and ignited new calls for action by lawmakers.

 The 2018 shooting at a high school in Parkland, FL was a turning point in the gun control conversation.
 A new generation of young, vocal gun control activists were crucial in getting younger voters to turn out in the 2018 midterms.
 And that could be the case again in 2020.
-Shootings last year in cities including Dayton, OH and El Paso, TX made gun control a central talking point on the campaign trail for Democrats.
+Recent shootings in cities including Dayton, OH and El Paso, TX made gun control a central talking point on the campaign trail for Democrats.

 Voters in both parties agree on some key proposals: most Americans say gun laws should be stricter; a majority of both GOP and Dem voters are in favor of restricting gun sales to people with mental illnesses; and a majority in both parties favor background checks for private gun sales, and at gun shows.

 Here’s where the parties and candidates start to differ.
-The Democratic candidates all agree on banning assault-style weapons and high-capacity magazines – which can be defined as capable of holding more than 10 rounds.
-They disagree on things like mandatory buyback programs and gun registries.
+Many Dems tend to agree on banning assault-style weapons and high-capacity magazines – which can be defined as capable of holding more than 10 rounds.
+But disagree on things like mandatory buyback programs and gun registries.
 Some in the GOP have a different set of proposals in mind.
 President Trump supports ideas like teachers carrying firearms in schools, and giving states the power to regulate gun laws instead of using federal mandates.